 How much does a home inspection cost?

-How long does it take?
+How long does an inspection take?

-Should I attend?
+Should I attend the inspection?

-Will the inspection find everything?
+Will an inspection find everything?

 Don’t Miss These Guides

-Next Steps
+Next Step

 If you are preparing to buy or sell in Kingston or the surrounding area, I can help coordinate the inspection process and explain what to expect at each stage.